Nvrtis/weatherAPI/README.md

 function loadlastCity loads the last city the users searched for in the beginning og the page

-function clearHistory needs some working on, so far it should delete the city array, empty the local storage and search list
+function clearHistory deletes the city array, empty the local storage and search list